 “This series is basically saying, ‘If you do something in metal, someone will, in the future, see it as important.’
 As far as the common people, history only remembers that which survives time,” she said.

-In her current series, Howard has shifted her focus from archaeology and fake artifacts to anthropology and stuffed animals.
-She is interviewing the owners of stuffed animals about their animals’ personalities and the owners’ experiences with their stuffed animals.
+In her current series, Howard has shifted her focus from archaeology and fake artifacts to anthropology and totems of lost youth – stuffed animals.
+She is currently interviewing a few owners of stuffed animals asking them to describe their animal’s personality and the experiences they’ve had with their stuffed animal.
 It’s the history of common people that Howard is inspired by.
 “So what better way,” she said, “to learn about people than through their stuffed animals?”

-After interviewing her subjects, Howard will design jewelry art for their stuffed animals or a small sculpture if their stuffed animal doesn’t happen to be into jewelry.
+After interviewing her subjects, Howard will design jewelry art for their stuffed animals or a small sculpture if their animal doesn’t happen to be into jewelry.
 Five pieces will be completed in all.
 The stuffed animals will then be placed inside plexiglass cases, wearing their jewelry or sitting next to their sculpture.
 Each display will be titled, “Thank you, [name of stuffed animal].”
-On the wall above each display will be a segment of the interview that informed the work.
+And on the wall above each display there will be a segment of the interview that informed the work.